-The Good Financial Grant Practice (GFGP) iS a new initiative under the AESA platform that will involve the development of a pan African standard.
+The Good Financial Grant Practice (GFGP) iS a new PROGRAMME under the AESA platform that will involve the development of a pan African standard.

 An International Financial Governance Consortium (IFGC) was founded in January2012 by some major funders of medical research and international aid in Africa, namely the Medical Research Council (MRC,UK), the European & Developing Countries Clinical Trials Partnership (EDCTP), the Wellcome Trust (WT) and the Swedish Development Agency(Sida).
 The consortium subsequently expanded to include many European and US funders of research and not-for-profit development aid programmes in Africa.

 The objectives of the IFGC were to identify, and agree ways for funders to have a more integrated approach for addressing the financial management challenges faced by both funders and fund recipients in Africa.

 Common challenges identified included funders independently carrying out pre –award assessments, having different reporting requirements, and separately undertaking post project audits.
 This resulted in recipients having multiple assessments, multiple audits, and inconsistent requirements from funders.
 All of which puts additional strain on recipient institutions’ finance functions which are typically under-funded and under-resourced.
 The obvious deficiency in the whole ecosystem is that there is no universally accepted version of what constitutes “best practice” for the management of funds awarded to recipients.

 As a consequence, the Wellcome Trust and the Medical Research Council (UK) have agreed to fund a new initiative within the AESA platform, called the “Good Financial Grant Practice” Programme.